mazagroup/tako-lab-dataops/README.md

 # tako-lab-dataops
-To explorer frameworks to enable dataops framework
+To explorer frameworks to enable dataops framework.